benclerc/Sophos-XGAPI/README.md

-# Sophos XG API
+# Sophos XGAPI

-Sophos XG API is a PHP library for requesting Sophos XG firewalls.
+Sophos XGAPI is a PHP library for requesting Sophos XG firewalls.
 This library can :

 * Retrieve data from the firewall
 * Set data on the firewall